cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 {%endnote%}

-Now let's move on to bootstrap configuration.
+Now let's move on to configuration.

-We'll configure an inputs YAML file.
+We'll configure an Inputs YAML file.
 This file will serve as the configuration for the manager blueprint inputs.
 Note that the various manager blueprints folders offer an *inputs.yaml.template* file, which can be copied and edited with the desired values.

 Below are examples of input.yaml file configurations for differnet providers.
 You can also generate a file on your own.